txmxthy/OasisLLM/docs/setup.md

   ```shell
   pip3 install -r requirements.txt
   ```
-  - You might want to double check any cuda specific dependencies match the version you installed before.
+  - You might want to double-check any cuda specific dependencies match the version you installed before.